Jayne Mansfield: Early life

-Palmer spent her early childhood in Phillipsburg, New Jersey, where her father was an attorney practicing with future New Jersey governor Robert B. Meyner.
-In 1936, her father died of a heart attack.
-In 1939, Palmer's mother married sales engineer Harry Lawrence Peers and the family moved to Dallas, Texas, where she was known as Vera Jayne Peers.
+Until age six, Mansfield lived in Phillipsburg, New Jersey, where her father, Herbert, was an attorney practicing with future New Jersey governor Robert B. Meyner.
+In 1936, her father died of a heart attack while driving.
+Three-year-old Jayne was in the car.

+In 1939, Mansfield's widowed mother married sales engineer Harry Lawrence Peers, and the family moved to Dallas, Texas.
+As a girl, Jayne was known as Vera Jayne Peers.
 As a child, she wanted to be a Hollywood star like Shirley Temple.
-At age 12, Palmer took ballroom dance lessons.
+At age 12, she took ballroom dance lessons.
 She graduated from Highland Park High School in 1950.
-While in high school, Palmer took violin, piano, and viola lessons.
+While in high school, she took violin, piano, and viola lessons.
 She also studied Spanish and German.
-Palmer received grades in the high Bs in all subjects consistently.